miekg/dreck/README.md

 * `/unlock`, unlock the issue.
 * `/exec COMMAND`, executes **COMMAND** on the dreck server.
 Only commands via an expanded alias are allowed.
-* `/test`, a noop used for testing dreck.
 * `/duplicate: NUMBER`, mark this issue as a duplicate of NUMBER.
 This is done by closing the issue and adding the 'duplicate' label.
+* `/test`, a noop used for testing *dreck*.

 ### Pull Requests

 When a pull request is submitted dreck will check which files are modified, removed or changed.
 For a subset of these it will search for the nearest OWNERS file.
 We will then randomly assign someone from the reviewers to review the pull request.
-This is only done when the pull request does not have any reviewers, nor is a work-in-progress.
+This is only done when the pull request does not have any reviewers, nor is a work-in-progress. *dreck* adds a comment how showing what OWNERS file was used to pick the reviewer from.

 If pull requests have `WIP` (case insensitive) as a prefix in the title and this title is changed to remove that prefix we will search (again) for a reviewer.
 The prefixes allowed are: `WIP`, `WIP:`,